-There’s more than one race in the world Formula 1, one that every team wants to win: social media.
-The direct contact offered to the motorsport fanbase means it’s increasingly important to sponsors when a team can support its commercial messaging.
-In short, successful social channels help attract sponsorship dollars.
+It’s not just the main race that every team wants to win in the world of Formula 1: they’re also competing in the race for effective social media.
+The direct contact offered to the motorsport fanbase means it’s increasingly important to sponsors that a team can support its commercial messaging.
+In short, successful social media channels help attract sponsorship dollars.

-In 2018, the Alfa Romeo Sauber F1 Team retained Crunch to look after the team’s Instagram, Twitter and Facebook accounts, along with the creation of content to be featured on these channels.
-The aim of the partnership was to further increase the team’s visibility amongst the F1 community and beyond.
+The Alfa Romeo Sauber Formula One Team retained Crunch to look after the team’s Instagram, Twitter and Facebook accounts, and to create content to be featured on these channels.
+The aim of the partnership was to further increase the team’s visibility amongst the Formula One community and beyond.